Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Etl/README.md

-# Buzz TOD - Teacher Observation Dashboards
+# Ed-Fi Buzz - ETL

 These scripts were made possible thanks to the Ed-Fi Alliance and the Michael and Susan Dell Foundation.

 ## Description

-This application provides two ETL modules to load Google Form Survey data to the BUZZ database, and to port data from the ODS data sources to Postgres.
+This application provides two ETL modules to load Google Form Survey data to the Buzz database, and to port data from the ODS data sources to Postgres.

 ## Prerequisites